habib1710001/HW_SW-Co-design-for-Augmented-Reality-Plugin-Board/README.md

-# TITAN: Augmented Reality Glass Plugin Board
+# Embedded Design Project: Augmented Reality Glass Plugin Board

 ## Project Overview
 The AR Glass Plugin Board is an innovative solution designed to tranform any traditional glass to a AR based smart glass.